vorth/j4ts/README.md

 ## Disclaimer

-J4TS is not made for fully implementing Java semantics in JavaScript.
-It is close to and mimic Java behavior, but it will never be completely Java, espcially because primitive types in Java are different (chars and numbers especially).
+J4TS is not a Java emulator and is not made for fully implementing Java semantics in JavaScript.
+It is close to and mimics Java behavior, but it will never be completely Java.
+For instance, primitive types in Java and JavaScript are quite different (chars and numbers especially) and we don't want to emulate that difference.

 ## Contributions